Surajv311/JS_re_no/README.md

-My NodeJS learnings from internet!.
+My Node/React JS learnings from the internet!.